Kekhashru Mistry: Biography

-In addition to representing the all-Indian cricket team, Mistry was a member of the Parsees cricket team in the Bombay Presidency tournament and played for the Maharaja of Patiala's side.
+In addition to representing the all-Indian cricket team, Mistry was a member of the Parsees cricket team in the Bombay Presidency tournament and played for the Maharaja of Patiala's team.
 He scored at least one double century for Patiala, though the matches did not enjoy first-class status.
 His highest score was 255 runs, scored in 1898 against Ambala, an innings which included a 376-run partnership with Ranjitsinhji.
 He was a left-handed batsman and a left-arm bowler, and was considered one of India's first all-rounders.

-Mistry continued playing into his fifties, including captaining the second all-India team against the visiting MCC side led by Arthur Gilligan in 1926.
+Mistry continued playing into his fifties, including captaining the second all-India team against the visiting MCC team led by Arthur Gilligan in 1926.
 Mistry scored a half-century with his innings being described by The Times of India as 'great and courageous'.
 His eighth-wicket partnership with D. B. Deodhar helped the team draw the game.
 He played his last Bombay Quadrangular tournament game in 1927/28 captaining the Parsees against the Muslims and scored 36 runs in his last innings.

 After his retirement, he was an umpire, and chairman of the Indian selection committee.
 He remained a close aide to the Maharaja of Patiala until Singh's death in 1938.
 Mistry was referred to as the 'grand old man of Indian cricket' and as the 'Clem Hill of Indian cricket', a reference to the Australian cricketer Clem Hill, a name that was given to him by Ranjitsinhji.
 In his book Stray Thoughts on Indian Cricket, J. M. Framjee Patel quoted English cricketers J. T. Hearne and Bill Brockwell as having compared his play to that of Ranji, going on to say "he seems to attain the maximum of power with the minimum of exertion".